live abroad learning

 Continuous day and night live-abroad course in the Kingston/Thousand Islands area.

 Note: Our Kingston courses require at least 3 students to run.
+Price is per person based on shared accommodation.
 Provisions are not included (the students buy provisions for the boat and cook meals as part of the course).

 Note: Our Kingston courses require at least 3 students to run.
+Price is per person based on shared accommodation.
 Provisions are not included.
 Please contact the office at 613-721-8683 to arrange.

 Seven days in the Caribbean during the winter months.
 The fee varies depending on the Caribbean location (visit our Sailing Vacations webpage for up-to-date information or email us at info@advantageboating.com